rsyslog/rsyslog/source/configuration/modules/mmanon.rst

 *How are IP-Addresses defined?*

-We assume that an IP address consists of four octets in dotted notation, where each of the octets has a value between 0 and 255, inclusively.
+We assume that an IPv4 address consists of four octets in dotted notation, where each of the octets has a value between 0 and 255, inclusively.

+An IPv6 is defined by being bewtween zero and eight hex values between 0 and ffff.
+These are separated by ':'.
+Leading zeros in blocks can be omitted and blocks full of zeros can be abbreviated by using '::'.
+However, this can ony happen once in an IP address.